-Phonon hopping into a given mode can be suppressed if transition frequencies of the mode are far detuned from those of the other modes.
-By illuminating an ion with a laser light resonant with a red sideband, the internal and the motional states of the ion become coupled and the transition frequencies of the coupled state are shifted from those without laser light so that hopping from the other modes into the illuminated mode is suppressed, which is called a phonon blockade \cite{Debnath2018,Ohira2021PhononBlockade}.
-Because the state of the mode driven by laser is disturbed unless it is in the ground state, the phonon blockade is only applicable to the state preparation or the state detection but not to the gate operation.
+Phonon hopping into a given mode can be suppressed without changing the distance of ions if transition frequencies of the mode are far detuned from those of the other modes.
+By illuminating an ion with laser light resonant with a red sideband, the internal and the motional states of the ion become coupled and the transition frequencies of the coupled state are shifted from those without laser light.
+Therefore, hopping from the other modes into the illuminated mode is suppressed, which is called a phonon blockade \cite{Debnath2018,Ohira2021PhononBlockade}.
+Because the state of the mode driven by the laser is disturbed unless it is in the ground state, the phonon blockade is only applicable to state preparation or state detection but not to gate operation.